clicknium/clicknium-docs/doc/automation/image.md

   - [Example](#example)

 ## Overview
-Clicknium automation stask supports image automation, many functions support image automation.
+Clicknium automation stask with many functions supports image automation.
-Clicknium locator schema is designed for extension.
-There are windows application locator, java application locator, also there can be image locator.
+Clicknium locator schema is designed for extension in windows application locator, java application locator and image locator.

 ## Record image locator
-Open project in Visual Studio Code, press `Ctrl` + F10, or click the `record` button to invoke clicknium recorder.
+Open project in Visual Studio Code by pressing `Ctrl` + F10, or clicking the button `record` to invoke clicknium recorder.
 ![recorder button](../img/recorder.png "locator recorder button")

-When you move the mouse, it will highlight the element, if you want to record the element, press `Ctrl` and click.
-If you want to record the image, you can press `Shift`, then use mouse to select one area, the area will be stored as image in locator.
+When you move the mouse, it will highlight the element.
+If you want to record the element, press `Ctrl` and click it.
+If you want to record the image, you can press `Shift` and select one area with the mouse, which will be stored as image in locator.
 ![recorder helper](../img/recorder_help.png)

 For example